-For example, let’s say the FPL in your state is $20,000 for a family of two.
-You are a patrol officer with one child in your household, you must make $30,000 or less to qualify.
+Let’s say the federal poverty line in your state is $20,000 for a family of two.
+If you are a patrol officer with one child in your household, you must make $30,000 or less to qualify.
 Bear in mind that eligibility relies on AGI.
 The same kinds of claims that reduce your liability on your tax returns can help you qualify for the right federal repayment plan.
 In this example, qualified childcare deductions would reduce your AGI.
 So, you might make more than $30,000 and still qualify.

 This underlines the benefit of working with a third-party debt resolution specialist that knows the federal student loan system.
 Unlike loan servicers that are notoriously bad about providing the right information to borrowers, you hire someone to be your advocate.
 They understand the paperwork and can help you navigate the process to ensure you qualify.